 Some of the most effective troubleshooting tools you can use, in case doing the work by yourself are:

 - Multimeter – There is a digital one and analogue.
-For those who know how to use the analogue meter, they may get some faults easily that digital ones miss to seeing.
+For those who know how to use the analogue meter, they may pick up some faults easier than using a digital meter.

 - Signal source – Though not very much reliable in effectively identifying the underlying Amp problem